Upper Part of a False Door of Sethew

 "CUR" at the beginning of an image file name means that the image was created by a curatorial staff member.
 These study images may be digital point-and-shoot photographs, when we don\'t yet have high-quality studio photography, or they may be scans of older negatives, slides, or photographic prints, providing historical documentation of the object.

 Stela inscribed for a man names Sethau.
 The owner is represented seated before a table with offerings and inscriptions promising offerings.

-Condition: Broken in two pieces; the upper right hand corner has been restored via epoxy.
+Condition: Broken in two pieces.
 Some staining around the join has occurred.
 Upper left hand edge much chipped and parts of hieroglyphs are missing.
 Lower right hand corner (flaring molding) broken off.
 Chips in molding under seated figure.
 Wig retains black paint.
 Green collar evident.
 Surface is chipped and green paint also evident along left side of relief (edge).
+Face badly chipped.

 Not every record you will find here is complete.
 More information is available for some works than for others, and some entries have been updated more recently.
 Records are frequently reviewed and revised, and we welcome